naike-drame-codelab/First-API/README.md

   * If the user is found, returns the user object.
   * If the user is not found, returns a 404 error with the message "User not found".

 ### 3) Create a new user
+> An API key is required for this operation.

-Note: you can either use raw JSON data in the request body or setup your key/value pairs in urlencoded format.
+> You can either use raw JSON data in the request body or setup your key/value pairs in urlencoded format.

 * URL: `/api/users`
 * Method: `POST`
 * Request Body: